A polynomial dimension-dependence analysis of Bramble--Pasciak--Xu preconditioners: Bramble--Pasciak--Xu preconditioners

-is bounded independently of the mesh size \(h\) and the number of levels \(J\), while depending on the dimension \(d\) and the shape-regularity parameter \(\rho\) only polynomially.
+is bounded independently of the mesh size \(h\) and the number of levels \(J\), and depends on the dimension \(d\) and the shape-regularity parameter \(\rho\) only polynomially.
 This is precisely the main goal of this paper.

 On the other hand, by using the theory of parallel subspace correction methods~\cite{Xu:1992,XZ:2002}, we can obtain an even sharper bound on \(\kappa(BA)\), as we discuss next.